 Your traditional IRA contributions may be tax-deductible.
 The deduction may be limited if you or your spouse are covered by a retirement plan at work and your income exceeds certain levels.
 You may be able to request a deduction on your individual federal income tax return for the amount you contributed to your IRA.
 If you (and your spouse, if applicable) aren't covered by your employer's retirement plan, your traditional IRA contributions are fully tax-deductible.

+For those looking to diversify their retirement portfolio, consider investing in a Buy physical Gold IRA.
 A traditional IRA acts in a similar way.
 However, traditional IRA contributions are tax-deductible when made.
 The downside to this is that investments are subject to taxation at the time of withdrawal.
 A traditional IRA contribution is fully deductible for anyone who is not actively involved and is not married to one.

 Active participants, or those married to them, may not be eligible for a deduction or may only be eligible for a partial deduction.
 This is based on your marital status, tax-filing status, and your modified adjusted gross income (MAGI).
 Are you looking for a tax deduction for the past year, or could you lower your taxes in the future?
 Schedule a consultation with an Equity Trust IRA advisor to discuss account options for your company.
 This non-refundable tax credit is allowed in addition to any deductions you may receive for your IRA contribution.